To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Grinding or clipping black dog nails can be a bit more challenging because it’s much harder to see where the quick is.
+Grinding or clipping dark nails can be a bit more challenging because it’s much harder to see where the quick is.
 Take it slow, and grind down a small part of the nail.
 Then, take a peek at the center of your dog’s nail straight on.

 If it’s whitish, it’s safe to file some more.
 Continue this process.
 You’ll know you’re getting close to the quick when the center appears black or has a pinkish tone.

 What Do I Do If I Accidentally Grind The Quick?

 If you accidentally cut the quick and your dog’s nail begins bleeding, it’s usually not a huge deal.
 But it’s a good idea to have some styptic powder handy to apply to the nail.
 While styptic powder is ideal, you can also apply corn starch or ice the wound until the bleeding stops.
 Call your vet if you’re concerned, or the bleeding won’t stop.

 A nail grinder is just one of the tools you can use at home to save money on your dog’s grooming needs.
 Check out our comprehensive guide on grooming a dog, including grooming tips and some of our recommendations for the best brushes, shears, fur clippers, and much more.Tagged With: Comparison, Grooming